lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 filter the collection by command.
 To print the collection on one line, separated by a space, used a stream of the collection, mapped to Object and then used the collect(Collectors.joining()) to join the elements with a separator and store it to a String in order to print it.

+Exercise 01 - Consumer Print
+-

+Store the user input in a List first.
+Creating a Consumer function which takes a String as input and prints it on the console.
+Using List.forEach() and the created consumer function to print each of the list elements to the console.